dclement1/Remote_Sensing_Workshop_2/README.md

 -Below we have an image of the point cloud of our data.
 The different colours represent various elevations.
 ![PointCloud](Point_Cloud_1.JPG)

--Below we have a zoomed in version of the point cloud.
+-Below we have a zoomed in version of the point cloud showing just how dense the points are.
 ![PointCloudZoom](Point_Cloud_zoom.JPG)